nicodv/django-uwsgi-nginx/README.md

 # django-uwsgi-nginx
 Example of a Django site served by uWSGI and nginx for testing and education purposes.
-This is not suitable for production and should be considered insecure (e.g., the `SECRET_KEY` is currently hardcoded in `settings.py`).

 Implements a simple "Hello, world!", but with a few extras (templates, CSS, images, etc.).

+**This is not suitable for production and should be considered insecure (e.g., the `SECRET_KEY` is currently hardcoded in `settings.py`!).**

 Installation steps on Debian 8
 ------------------------------